react-boilerplate/react-boilerplate/README.md

 ## Getting started

+> Note: You'll need Node, npm and git installed for this to work – if you don't have them installed, have never heard of them or one of those steps throws an error, check out the [prerequisites](./docs/general/prerequisites.md) first!

 1. Clone this repo using `git clone git@github.com:mxstbr/react-boilerplate`.

 2. Run `npm run initProject` to initialize a new project.